dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-of course you don't have to inject a model
+now that you've got that down, of course you don't have to inject a model...

 ```es6
 constructor(props) {